Ribbit-Network/ribbit-network-frog-hardware/assembly-instructions/3-software/3-software.md

 ### Find the IP address of your Frog

-Vist this page https://ribbit-network.github.io/ribbit-network-frog-software/ and reconnect to your frog.
+Visit this page https://ribbit-network.github.io/ribbit-network-frog-software/ and reconnect to your frog.

 click the "Visit Device" button